longylian6/make_acado_solver/README.md

 Date: 2017-11-23
 Description:

-This folder contains code to Automatically generate an MPC controller using ACADO toolkit.
+This folder contains code to automatically generate an MPC controller using ACADO toolkit.

 The file **nmpc_solver_setup.cpp** is what defines the MPC controller and it is this you should change in order to change the controller.
 Then build/install it using the explanation below.
 As an example it easy to change the prediction horizon if that is prefered.